 Clute says of these meta-narratives of the fantastic that “they are rare”, but cites Holdstock’s Mythago Wood as one of the key examples.
 He suggests “it is currently the cutting edge of fantasy – the place where fantasy has no excuse not to be” (1999: 502).
 One of their chief characteristics is their self-reflexivity, they are stories about storymaking and telling.
 By accessing the “source” of narrative instauration fantasies seek to renew not only the story-world of the characters, but story itself.
 The closed system of genre is punctured.
 They transcend the entropy of the formulaic by interrogating its hidden mechanisms.

 I’m interested in the origins of story, in the beginnings of our need of stories for entertainment, and you can use the actual tools of story to explore story itself.
-Which is what I was attempting to do in Lavondyss. (interview 1993: 100)
+Which is what I was attempting to do in Lavondyss. (interview, cited in Nichols, 1993: 100)

 Context in a storytelling experience is everything, and Helen relates a Jack tale during a hiatus of Richard’s first traverse through a hollowing beneath “topwood”.
 Citing George Huxley’s journal from summer 1930, Helen Silverlock in The Hollowing “whispers” to Richard Bradley: